Recombinant DNA: History

 The idea of recombinant DNA was first proposed by Peter Lobban, a graduate student of Prof. Dale Kaiser in the Biochemistry Department at Stanford University Medical School.
 The first publications describing the successful production and intracellular replication of recombinant DNA appeared in 1972 and 1973, from Stanford and UCSF.
 In 1980 Paul Berg, a professor in the Biochemistry Department at Stanford and an author on one of the first papers was awarded the Nobel Prize in Chemistry for his work on nucleic acids "with particular regard to recombinant DNA".
 Werner Arber, Hamilton Smith, and Daniel Nathans shared the 1978 Nobel Prize in Physiology or Medicine for the discovery of restriction endonucleases which enhanced the techniques of rDNA technology.

-Stanford University applied for a US patent on recombinant DNA in 1974, listing the inventors as Herbert W. Boyer (professor at the University of California, San Francisco) and Stanley N. Cohen (professor at Stanford University); this patent was awarded in 1980.
+Stanford University applied for a U.S. patent on recombinant DNA on November 4, 1974, listing the inventors as Herbert W. Boyer (professor at the University of California, San Francisco) and Stanley N. Cohen (professor at Stanford University); this patent, U.S. 4,237,224A, was awarded on December 2, 1980.
 The first licensed drug generated using recombinant DNA technology was human insulin, developed by Genentech and licensed by Eli Lilly and Company.

 Controversy

 Scientists associated with the initial development of recombinant DNA methods recognized that the potential existed for organisms containing recombinant DNA to have undesirable or dangerous properties.
 At the 1975 Asilomar Conference on Recombinant DNA, these concerns were discussed and a voluntary moratorium on recombinant DNA research was initiated for experiments that were considered particularly risky.
-This moratorium was widely observed until the National Institutes of Health (USA) developed and issued formal guidelines for rDNA work.
+This moratorium was widely observed until the US National Institutes of Health developed and issued formal guidelines for rDNA work.
 Today, recombinant DNA molecules and recombinant proteins are usually not regarded as dangerous.
 However, concerns remain about some organisms that express recombinant DNA, particularly when they leave the laboratory and are introduced into the environment or food chain.
 These concerns are discussed in the articles on genetically modified organisms and genetically modified food controversies.
 Furthermore, there are concerns about the by-products in biopharmaceutical production, where recombinant DNA result in specific protein products.
 The major by-product, termed host cell protein, comes from the host expression system and poses a threat to the patient's health and the overall environment.